Determinant: Linear independence

 It is non-zero (for some $x$) in a specified interval if and only if the given functions and all their derivatives up to order $n-1$ are linearly independent.
 If it can be shown that the Wronskian is zero everywhere on an interval then, in the case of analytic functions, this implies the given functions are linearly dependent.
 See the Wronskian and linear independence.
 Another such use of the determinant is the resultant, which gives a criterion when two polynomials have a common root.

+Cross Product

+The computation of a cross product is equivalent to finding the formal determinant a specific 3 by 3 matrix.
+Specifically, for vectors $\mathbf{a}=a_1\mathbf{i}+a_2\mathbf{j}+a_3\mathbf{k}$, and $\mathbf{b}=b_1\mathbf{i}+b_2\mathbf{j}+b_3\mathbf{k}$:

 Orientation of a basis

 The determinant can be thought of as assigning a number to every sequence of n vectors in Rn, by using the square matrix whose columns are the given vectors.
-For instance, an orthogonal matrix with entries in Rn represents an orthonormal basis in Euclidean space.
-The determinant of such a matrix determines whether the orientation of the basis is consistent with or opposite to the orientation of the standard basis.
-If the determinant is +1, the basis has the same orientation.
-If it is −1, the basis has the opposite orientation.
+The determinant will be nonzero if and only if the sequence of vectors is a basis for Rn.
+In that case, the sign of the determinant determines whether the orientation of the basis is consistent with or opposite to the orientation of the standard basis.
+In the case of an orthogonal basis, the magnitude of the determinant is equal to the product of the lengths of the basis vectors.
+For instance, an orthogonal matrix with entries in Rn represents an orthonormal basis in Euclidean space, and hence has determinant of ±1 (since all the vectors have length 1).
+The determinant is +1 if and only if the basis has the same orientation.
+It is −1 if and only if the basis has the opposite orientation.

 More generally, if the determinant of A is positive, A represents an orientation-preserving linear transformation (if A is an orthogonal 2 × 2 or 3 × 3 matrix, this is a rotation), while if it is negative, A switches the orientation of the basis.